Ajay Banga

-Ajaypal Singh "Ajay" Banga (born November 10, 1959) is an Indian American business executive.
-He is the president of the World Bank Group.
-He was the executive chairman of Mastercard, after having previously been president and chief executive officer (CEO) of the company from July 2010 until December 31, 2020.
-He retired from this position on December 31, 2021, and joined General Atlantic as its vice chairman.
+Ajaypal Singh "Ajay" Banga (born November 10, 1959) is an Indian-born American business executive, who is the president of the World Bank Group since 2023.
+He was the executive chairman of Mastercard, after having previously been president and chief executive officer (CEO) of the company from July 2010 until December 2020.
+He retired from this position in December 2021, and joined General Atlantic as its vice chairman.

-Before being nominated to the World Bank, he was the chairman of Exor, the Netherlands-based investment holding company controlled by the Italian Agnelli Family, and chairman of the public-private Partnership for Central America with U.S. vice president Kamala Harris.
+Before being nominated to the World Bank, he was the chairman of Exor, the Agnelli-Elkann family holding company that controls its stakes in Stellantis and other industrial and financial businesses, and chairman of the public-private Partnership for Central America with U.S. vice president Kamala Harris.

 Banga is the former chairman of the U.S.-India Business Council (USIBC) representing more than 300 of the largest international companies investing in India, and chairman of the International Chamber of Commerce.

-Banga was elected President of the World Bank on May 3, 2023, having been nominated to the position in February 2023 by the Joe Biden administration.
+Banga was elected President of the World Bank on 3 May 2023, having been nominated to the position in February 2023 by the Biden administration.

 Early life and education

 Ajay Banga was born on November 10, 1959, into a Punjabi Sikh Saini family, in Khadki, Bombay State (now in Maharashtra), where his father, an army officer, was posted.
 His family is originally from Jalandhar, Punjab.
-His father, Harbhajan Singh Banga, is a retired lieutenant-general who served in the Indian Army.
+His father, Harbhajan Singh Banga, was lieutenant-general in the Indian Army.
 He is the younger brother of businessman M. S. Banga.

-Banga was educated at the St. Edward's School, in the Milsington Estate of Shimla, Himachal Pradesh, and at the Hyderabad Public School in Begumpet.
-He went on to graduate with a bachelor's degree in economics from the St. Stephen's College of the University of Delhi, subsequently earning his Post graduate program (PGP) in management (equivalent to an MBA) from the Indian Institute of Management Ahmedabad in Gujarat.
+Banga was educated at the St. Edward's School, in Shimla, Himachal Pradesh and at the Hyderabad Public School in Begumpet.
+He went on to graduate with a bachelor's degree in economics from the St. Stephen's College of the University of Delhi, subsequently earning his Post graduate program in management (equivalent to an MBA) from the Indian Institute of Management Ahmedabad in Gujarat.

-Banga became a naturalized U.S. citizen in 2007.